How to Make the Perfect Cup of Coffee

 5.c.
 Coffee Grinders

-For everyday use, a modest coffee grinder like the Bodum C-Mill does a very good job for common coarse and medium grinds.
-(You must get a brush to clean out the coffee grinder after each use.)
+For everyday use, a little coffee grinder like the Bodum C-Mill does a good job for common coarse and medium grinds.
+(You need to get a brush to clear out the coffee grinder after each use.)
 For grinds like Turkish Coffee or Espresso/Cappuccino, you need a better (and more expensive) grinder.
 I’m very happy with the Baratza Virtuoso.
 Baratza has a cheaper (but still very good) model, the Baratza Maestro.

-If you don’t want to invest in a commercial grade grinder (or even a C-Mill), you can simply grind smaller batches of beans at the store where you buy your beans.
-They have good professional-quality coffee grinder.
-But beware; don’t grind too many beans at one time or you’ll lose that “fresh-ground” taste if you don’t use it all within a day or two!
-And purist (including me) would argue that *any* pre-ground coffee loses essential delicate
+If you don’t want to invest too much, you can simply grind smaller batches of beans at the store where you buy your beans.
+But beware; don’t grind too many at a time or you’ll lose that “fresh-ground” taste if you don’t use it all within a few days!
+(As a coffee purist, I think you’ll lose some of the “fresh-ground” taste within 90 seconds of when you grind your coffee.)

 5.d.
 Amount of Coffee